 On the other hand you could choose not to hold that image in your mind.
 You have the power to think what you want with your mind.
 But if you do allow yourself to follow the suggestions of the guide, you are much more likely to experience the benefits of a self hypnosis program.

 In a very real sense, then, all hypnosis is self-hypnosis.

 The term self-hypnosis is used to refer to the situation in which a person is giving the suggestions to himself or herself.
 To gain access to the powerful tools of self-hypnosis, you need to learn how to induce (or allow a self hypnosis audio recording to induce) a relaxed, receptive, trusting, open state of consciousness through a series of suggestions given to yourself (autosuggestion).
 Dr. Miller often refers to this as the “healing state.”
 Next you offer yourself specific healing suggestions designed to induce your mind and body to function in a more positive way.
 (Of course this process is much easier if the instructions are learned by listening repeatedly to recorded suggestions, such as are found in our Online Store.)

 “Suggestions” carry the real “payload” of the hypnotic process.
 These suggestions may be very simple: “As you let out that deep breath, let yourself sink deeply into the surface beneath you.”
 Or they may be quite complex: “Return to that memory in the third grade and relive it, this time handling the situation fearlessly, with a sense of self-confidence.”
 It depends upon each unique situation.

-A good hypnotherapist is one who is an expert at formulating suggestions that offer the mind powerful, compelling, positive images of the future, and effective algorithms for thinking, feeling, and behaving in certain situations
+A good hypnotherapist is one who is an expert at formulating suggestions that offer the mind powerful, compelling, positive images of the future, and effective ways of thinking, feeling, and behaving in certain situations.